 Genesys Cloud platform creates and maintains the data models used in predictive routing.
-For more information on how data is used in agent identification, see How AI model scores agents for predictive routing.
+For more information about how data is used in agent identification, see How AI model scores agents for predictive routing.

 Predictive routing uses white-box models that allow gaining insights into how the features contribute to a prediction.
-Genesys helps users deduce the prediction by presenting a global interpretation that describes the average behaviour of a model.
-Each input feature is given a percentage/score that represents its ‘importance.’
-A high value means the feature will have a larger effect on the model’s predictions and ranking of agents.
-While a small value is given to ‘unimportant’ features whose contribution is mostly ignored for the model’s predictions.
-To see the features specific to a queue, follow the documentation available on How AI model scores agents for predictive routing.
+Genesys helps you deduce the prediction by presenting a global interpretation that describes the average behavior of a model.
+Each input feature is given a percentage/score that represents its importance.
+A high value means that the feature will have a larger effect on the model’s predictions and ranking of agents.
+While a small value is given to unimportant features whose contribution is mostly ignored for the model’s predictions.
+For more information about features specific to a queue, see How AI model scores agents for predictive routing.

-Genesys does not use and will never use PII for the agent scoring process.
+Genesys does not use PII for the agent scoring process.
 Genesys Cloud only uses transaction conversation data to train machine learning models.
 The agent profile and the performance data that are used in the scoring process do not contain any agent PII.

 How does Genesys ensure that no discrimination is introduced in the agent scoring process?

-Genesys does not and will never create data models that require data such as gender and nationality that have the potential to introduce discrimination.
-To train the data model, predictive routing generates features only using transactional conversation data that do not contain PII.
+Genesys does create data models that require data such as gender and nationality that have the potential to introduce discrimination.
+To train a data model, predictive routing generates features only using transactional conversation data that does not contain PII.
 The absence of PII ensures that there is no scope for discrimination in the scoring process.

-It must be noted that in order to keep the predictions as accurate as possible, predictive routing uses the most recent historical conversations.
-This may introduce what is known as a temporal bias.
+It must be noted that in order to keep the predictions as accurate as possible, predictive routing uses the most recent historical conversations, which may introduce what is known as a temporal bias.